-I prefer sleeping in a snow shelter called a “quinzee” (spelled several ways) rather than packing a heavy tent and portable wood heater.
+For base camping or outings of short duration, I prefer sleeping in a snow shelter called a “quinzee” (spelled several ways) rather than hauling a heavy tent and portable wood stove.
 The quinzee provides good insulation and is similar to an igloo but is made by hollowing out a snow pile rather than stacking blocks of snow.
 The temperature inside the quinzee usually reaches a few degrees above zero.
 The finer details of construction will be given during the trip.

 Travelling to the site can be by snow shoe or cross country ski.
-Snow shoes are useful as shovel replacements and can help create the ‘door’ to the quinzee.
 Skiis are a faster method of travel.

 Add to this winter adventure, a great tasting hot meal and hot drinks, a starry sky and you have an unforgettable experience.